tensorflow/models/research/attention_ocr/README.md

 https://download.tensorflow.org/data/fsns-20160927/validation/validation-00063-of-00064
 ```

-All URLs are stored in the [research/street](https://github.com/tensorflow/models/tree/master/research/street)
-repository in the text file `python/fsns_urls.txt`.
+All URLs are stored in the [research/street](https://github.com/tensorflow/models/tree/archive/research/street) repository in the text file `python/fsns_urls.txt`.
+Note that the above links to an
+old archive branch that contains deprecated models and the same .txt file is available at
+`python/datasets/fsns_urls.txt` with helper code at `python/datasets/fsns_urls.py`.

 ## How to use this code